 How to Calculate NOI

 The components of the NOI calculation are:

-Total Rental Income: This equals gross potential income minus vacancies, concessions and delinquency/credit loss/bad debt.
-It is the cash you actually collect from tenants.
+- Total Rental Income: This equals gross potential income minus vacancies, concessions and delinquency/credit loss/bad debt.
+In other words, it is the cash you actually collect from tenants.

-Variable Operating Expenses: These include direct labor, utilities, supplies, pest control and other variable costs directly tied to operations.
+- Variable Operating Expenses: For example, these include direct labor, utilities, supplies, pest control and other variable costs directly tied to operations.

-Fixed Operating Expenses: These include property tax, insurance and management fees.
+- Fixed Operating Expenses: For example, these include property tax, insurance and management fees.

 How to Calculate Net Income